Suratgarh tehsil

 Suratgarh tehsil is the largest administrative region (tehsil) in the Ganganagar district.
 It is bordered on the north by Padampur tehsil, on the west by Vijaynagar tehsil and Raisinghnagar tehsil, on the south by Bikaner district, and on the east by Hanumangarh district.

+In Suratgarh - a Tehsil headquarter, a SDO headquarter, Block offices like Health and education department and a panchayat samiti headquarter.

 Geography

 Suratgarh tehsil is located in the Thar Desert.
 The seasonal Ghaggar-Hakra River runs in the northern area of the tehsil and the south region is called Uncha Tibba.
 The Indira Gandhi Canal crosses the tehsil.

+There is a sub-tehsil in suratgarh tehsil is Rajiasar.

+Suratgarh Tehsil divided into 15 ILR and 60 Patwar circle.

-Dhaban (15 Lks), Sardargarh (11 SGM), Birmana (3 BMM), Peepasar (Rajiasar Station), Ramsaran Jakhran (20 Stb), Ghamandia (6 Gmd), Nirbana (3 Nrd), Raghunathpura (4 Rm), Thukrana, Sanghar (10 Sgr) are major villages in Suratgarh tehsil.
+Rang Mahal, Dhaban (15 Lks), Sardargarh (11 SGM), Birmana (3 BMM), Peepasar (Rajiasar Station), Ramsara Jakhran (20 Stb), Ghamandia (6 Gmd), Nirbana (3 Nrd), Raghunathpura (4 Rm), Thukrana, Sanghar (10 Sgr), Manewala (2 Mnwm), Gurusar Modia (26 Mod), Bhagwansar (2 Sgm) are major villages in Suratgarh tehsil.

+Suratgarh tehsil is divided into 63 Gram Panchayats and 2 Panchayat Samitis (Suratgarh & Rajiasar).

+Suratgarh Panchayat Samiti's total 36 Gram Panchayats are divided into 23 Zones and Rajiasar Panchayat Samiti's total 27 Gram Panchayats are divided into 15 Zones.

 Languages

 Suratgarh tehsil Total population is 320981 At the time of the 2011 census of India, in which 71.54% of the population spoke Bagri(Rajsthani), 16.05% Punjabi, 7.86% Hindi and 0.69% Marwari(Rajasthani) as their first language.